Native Americans

 Overview

-In this experience, students post images of Native Americans to begin examining the diversity of tribes.
-Then they learn about the many different types of homes built by the tribes.
-Next they examine the relationship between the Plains Indians and bison.
+In this experience, students examine a map of Indigenous homelands.
+Then they learn about the many different types of homes built by the Indigenous people.
+Next they examine the relationship between the Native people of the plains and bison.
 Finally, they read an Apache legend and reflect on its message.

-Note that this experience focuses on the diversity among Native American tribes.
-It does not attempt to teach students about specific tribes.
+Note that this experience focuses on the diversity among Native American people.
+It does not attempt to teach students about specific groups of people.

 If you have access to leveled readers that describe Native American life, assign them to the students in parallel to this experience.